 You may apply for a listed project, or propose one of your own.

 The deadline for applications for research council studentships and most University scholarships is in January, but please check the details for the scholarship you wish to apply for.

 For further information on finance and scholarship opportunities, please see the University Finance pages.

-Please contact Emma Brown with any queries.
+Please contact the Academic Office with any queries.